Guides

 All active type identifiers, for use in API filters and MCP tool calls:

-project_announcement pre_application site_acquisition demolition_permit site_prepentitlement_application environmental_review public_review entitlement_approvalentitlement_denial withdrawal expirationpermit_filed permit_issued construction_loanteam_update completion
+project_announcement pre_application site_acquisition demolition_permit site_prepentitlement_application environmental_review public_review entitlement_approvalentitlement_denial withdrawal expirationpermit_filed permit_issued construction_loan under_constructionteam_update completion